learn-software-engineering/learn-software-engineering/content/en/programming/0300-oop/0302-class-relations.md

 ## Realisation (Implementation)

 Realisation, also known as implementation, is a relationship between a class and an interface.
-It indicates that a class implements the behavior specified by an interface.
+It indicates that a class implements the behaviour specified by an interface.

 Key characteristics of realisation:
 - It represents a contract that the implementing class must fulfill.